sshreyeah/EDA-with-Python/8. Study of Numpy Library/README.md

 * Image processing
 * Machine learning model development
 * Handling large datasets efficiently
+* Scientific simulations

+---

 ## Advantages of NumPy

 * Faster execution compared to Python lists
 * Efficient memory usage
 * Supports multi-dimensional arrays
-* Provides built-in mathematical functions
+* Built-in optimized mathematical functions
+* Enables vectorized operations
-* Easy integration with other libraries like Pandas and Matplotlib
+* Easily integrates with libraries like Pandas, Matplotlib, and Scikit-learn

 ---

 ## Conclusion

-The NumPy library is an essential tool for numerical and scientific computing in Python.
-It simplifies complex mathematical operations and improves computational efficiency.
-Through this experiment, we understood how to create arrays, perform operations, reshape data, and apply statistical functions using NumPy.
+The NumPy library plays a vital role in numerical and scientific computing in Python.
+It provides powerful tools for handling arrays, performing mathematical operations, reshaping data, and implementing efficient computations.
+Through this experiment, we gained practical knowledge of array creation, manipulation, and application of NumPy functions in real-world scenarios.